1. Rayon

 Rayon is a regenerated cellulose fiber that has been made to be used as a substitute for silk.
 It is sometimes called artificial silk due to its silk-like appearance and properties.

 Acetate is considered a semi-synthetic made of cellulose filaments from wood pulp in trees.
-The fiber is regularly used to produce clothing and accessories due to its smoothness, and sheen-like silk.
+The fiber is regularly used to produce clothing and accessories due to its smoothness and silk-like sheen.

-Polyester is the World's most famous textile product.
+Polyester is the world’s most widely used synthetic textile fiber.
 It is derived from a chemical reaction involving petroleum, air, and water.
-Polyester is widely used in various industries, including garment, interior decoration, automotive, home textile, soft toys, accessories, etc.
+Polyester is widely used in various industries, including garment, interior decoration, automotive, home textile, stuffed toys, accessories, etc.

-Most man-made fibers are unbreathable and absorb little moisture.
+Most man-made fibers are not breathable and absorb little moisture.
 Therefore, clothes made from man-made fibers become sticky and uncomfortable to wear when the body sweats.
 These make man-made fiber clothes are not suitable for wearing during hot weather.

 Man-made fibers are a great alternative to natural fibers.
 These fibers have a variety of properties that make them ideal for many kinds of applications.
 In general, man-made fibers are strong, durable, and have a variety of colors and textures that can be customized to meet customer needs.
 However, they can sometimes be less comfortable to wear and may not be as breathable as natural fibers.